wgsl-tooling-wg/wesl-spec/Imports.md

 We hope that namespaces will be added to WGSL itself.
 Then, the importing mechanism can be extended to fully support namespaces, for example by treating each file as introducing its own namespace.

-## Documentation comments

-This proposal works nicely with documentation comments in WGSL.
-This would allow library authors to document their shaders, which would be very useful for consumers.

 ## Source maps

 We encourage tooling authors to also implement source maps when implementing imports.
+This aids
+- Error Reporting.
+When Naga or Tint report an error in the generated WGSL code, we want to map the error location back to the WESL code.
+- Debugging.
+Eventually we hope to have a full toolchain of WESL ==generates a sourcemap==> WGSL ==generates a source map==> SPIR-V ==> RenderDoc shows WESL code

 ## Preprocessor